STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Methodology

 To model the movement of objects across time, we use a temporal adjacency matrix \(A^{\text{obj}}_{tm}\), which links objects of the same class across frames based on the cosine similarity of their features.
 This temporal graph structure allows the model to propagate information between corresponding objects over time.
 The temporal adjacency matrix $A^{\text{obj}}_{tm}(i, j)$ is defined as:

 where \(s(i, j)\) is the cosine similarity between the object features of the \(i\)-th and \(j\)-th objects with labels \(l_i\) and \(l_j\), belonging to frames at time \(t\) and \(t - u\), respectively.
-These edges ensure the flow of information between the objects of the same class across frames and avoid irrelevant information flow between objects from different classes.
+These edges propagate information between objects of the same class across frames and avoid irrelevant information flow between objects from different classes.

 The node embeddings are updated through Graph Attention Networks (GATv2)~\cite{brody2021attentive} using the following operations: